Meta-Learning the Inductive Biases of Simple Neural Circuits: Discussion Conclusions

 \subsection{Acknowledgements}

-The authors would like to thank Cengiz Pehlevan for the conversations that inspired this work; Basile Confavreux for insightful discussions; Blake Bordelon for enjoyable conversations; Rodrigo Carrasco-Davis for patient listening, commenting, and improving of this work; Clémentine Dominé for reading and commenting on this manuscript; and Pierre Glaser for his exemplary sorting of an author's stressed late-night errors.
+The authors thank Cengiz Pehlevan for the conversations that inspired this work; Basile Confavreux \& Blake Bordelon for insightful discussions; Robert Tjarko Lange for very helpful conversations about black-box optimsation; Rodrigo Carrasco-Davis for patient listening and commenting; Clémentine Dominé for commenting on this manuscript; and Pierre Glaser for his exemplary sorting of stressed late-night errors; and Peter Vincent for his help.

-We thank the following funding sources: the Gatsby Charitable Foundation to W.D.; the Gatsby Charitable Foundation and Wellcome Trust (110114/Z/15/Z) to P.E.L.; and the Simons Collaboration on the Global Brain Undergraduate Research Fellowship to M. Y..
+We thank the following funding sources: Gatsby Charitable Foundation to W.D. \& P. E. L.; Wellcome Trust (110114/Z/15/Z) to P.E.L.; and Simons Collaboration on the Global Brain Undergraduate Research Fellowship to M. Y..